Chawl: Life for residents

 Despite poor sanitation and living conditions, chawls are often seen as "middle class" housing, and are often more affordable than much of the housing in Mumbai.
 Some chawls have shops or businesses incorporated into their structure, which provide employment or shopping opportunities to the inhabitants.
-Occasionally, scam call centres have been operated out of chawls.

-Residents of chawls sometimes cite a sense of community where everything is shared amongst themselves; the cramped design of chawls forces social interaction between residents and very often special occasions such as weddings or religious festivals are celebrated communally.
+Residents of chawls sometimes cite a sense of community where everything is shared amongst themselves; the cramped design of chawls forces social interaction between residents and very often special occasions, such as weddings or religious festivals, are celebrated communally.

 In popular culture

-In Mulk Raj Anand's novel Coolie, the central character Munoo lives with two family groups in a chawl during his time in Bombay with detailed descriptions of the living circumstances.
+In Mulk Raj Anand's novel Coolie, the central character Munoo lives with two family groups in a chawl during his time in Bombay, with detailed descriptions of the living circumstances.
 The 2019 Marathi-language drama film, 15 August (१५ ऑगस्ट) revolves around life in a chawl, with the majority of the filming taking place there.
 In Kiran Nagarkar's novel Ravan & Eddie, both main characters and their families live in a chawl.

-Chawls are featured in a Mumbai level in the game Hitman 2.
+Chawls are featured in the Mumbai level in the game Hitman 2.